Multiple-criteria decision analysis

 - Maximize Area (in square feet)

 Say, for a house named "house A", you have collected the distance from work as 10km.
 You have also measured the area as 1500 square feet.
-Of course, you cannot add up 10km with 1500 square feet like 10 + 1500, right?
-So, you need to convert them into a common utility-scale.
-Say, 10km can be mapped to a utility value as 0.7.
-And say, 1500 square feet can be mapped to a utility value a 0.4.
+Of course, you cannot add up to 10km with 1500 square feet like 10 + 1500, right?
+So, you need to convert them into a common utility scale.
+Say, 10km can be mapped to a utility value of 0.7.
+And say, 1500 square feet can be mapped to a utility value of 0.4.
 Then say, you care about the Area 3 times more than the distance from work.
 Therefore, we can say, on a relative scale of 0 to 1, you have the weight for Area = 0.75 and you have the weight for Distance is 0.25.
 Because, 3 : 1 means, 75% : 25%.

 Now, you can sum up the value for House A according to the following formula:

 Value of an Action = Sum of (Objective Weight * Utility value for that objective)

 According to that formula, the overall utility value for "house A" will be

 = weight of area * utility value of the area + weight of distance * utility value of distance.

 = 0.75 * 0.4 + 0.25 * 0.7 = 0.475